MehdiDr/Todo-App/README.md

     * archive your task.

-* When your task is finished : she become overline.
+* When the task is finished : she become overline.
 * When the deadline of the task is over : she become red.
 * When the task is archived : she become grey tint.